Fugitive in the Sky: Plot

-Rita attempts to drug Madsen's coffee, but instead knocks out copilot Johnny Martin (Carlyle Moore Jr.).
+Rita attempts to drug Madsen's coffee, but instead knocks out copilot Johnny Martin.
 A dust storm arises and all aircraft are ordered to land.
 Madsen makes White fly until the dust stops the engines, forcing an emergency landing in Missouri.
 Madsen leaves the aircraft, ordering the other passengers and crew to give him a 10-minute start, and commandeers an elderly couple's farmhouse nearby.
 The others find the same house and are again taken hostage.

 Eventually Madsen orders White to repair the engines and resume the flight.
 Brewer goes along to help, and while Madsen is watching White, he manages to repair the radio and call police as well as filing his news story.
 The other hostages are afraid enough of Madsen to remain in the house, which has no phone.

 As they pass the time viewing anaglyph 3-D photos with a stereoscope, Rita realizes that Katie looks younger when seen through its red lens.
 Phelan then recognizes her as Katie Dorne, a second fugitive, disguised by red makeup.
 Rita finds a way to arm herself and goes to confront Madsen, but he uses Brewer as a shield and shoots White, wounding him.
 Brewer then manages to overpower Madsen.

 Phelan arrives, recovers his handcuff key, puts the cuffs on Madsen, and also arrests Dorne for murdering Duval.
 They had stolen $90,000 worth of bonds together, and Phelan had been following Duval to catch them both.
 She killed Duval because he had taken all the bonds.
 Madsen's presence on the same flight was coincidental.